saadmk11/redis-search-django/README.md

 ## Docker Compose

-There is a `docker-compose.yaml` file provided in the projects root directory.
+There is a `docker-compose.yaml` file provided in the project's root directory.
-This file will run Redis, RedisJSON and RediSearch during development.
+This file will run Redis with RedisJSON and RediSearch modules during development.

-Run the following command to start the containers:
+Run the following command to start the Redis container:

 ```bash
 docker compose up -d